sk2282/ECE3400_Team8/ethics.md

 ##### Forcing Elderly into a hospital or retirement home
 ###### *Possible Outcome*
+* Some elderly do not want to join an assisted living facility and have trouble adjusting.
+A study shows that some seniors have had sleep disturbances which lead to a greater need for assistance and/or depression.
+[Source](https://www.everydayhealth.com/senior-health/are-seniors-unhappy-in-assisted-living-facilities.aspx)
-* An increase in those who need to use hospital/retirement homes/etc. will make assisted living facilities filled closer and closer to capacity
-* Increase in individuals using assisted living facilities will increase the price of care and make it unobtainable to some who need it
+* An increase in those who need to use hospital/retirement homes/etc. will make assisted living facilities filled closer and closer to capacity.
+Increase in individuals using assisted living facilities will increase the price of care and make it unobtainable to some who need it
 ###### *Short-term and Long-term Consequences*
 * An increase to those using a given facility may decrease the quality of care within it
 * Represents the same problem with personal caregiver: An increase in the amount of elderly using facilities would lead to an increase the amount of caregivers required within the assisted living facility which may lead to a shortage of staff
 * Financial burden placed on those who pay for the person’s care
 * Harder for family members and friends to visit, but they do not have to personally provide care to the individual
+* The quality of an assisted living facility can range greatly from place to place but some potential benefits are intellectual stimulation, nutritious meals, physical fitness, and social activity.
+[Source](https://www.aplaceformom.com/blog/4-22-16-assisted-living-better-health-and-happiness/)
-* Possibly easier to meet other people and be social with other individuals in assisted living but that ranges from place to place.
-One extreme is a feeling of isolation if the person does not have an opportunity to really socialize.
+* Possibly easier to be social with other individuals in assisted living but that ranges depending on the facility.
+The negative extreme is a feeling of isolation if the person does not have an opportunity to really socialize.
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * Some elderly do not want to utilize assisted living/prefer to stay more independent and would therefore will be unhappy despite quality of care within the place
 * Happiness ranges greatly depending on the quality of the facility care and opportunities to meet other people